sguerrero11/sguerrero11/README.md

 ### Hi there 👋

-# I like to consider myself ✨ _one of a kind_ ✨ as I've been all over the place, from presales, to digital marketing, to finally my sweetspot: testing!
+# I like to consider myself ✨ _one of a kind_ ✨ as I've been all over the place, from presales, to sales, to translation,  to digital marketing, to finally my sweet spot: software testing!

 ## :beginner: About me